Installation

 Note

 IMPORTANT: This is not a deployment script.
-It is aimed to help developers install CakePHP for the first time and set up a development environment quickly.
-Production environments should consider several other factors, like file permissions, virtualhost configuration, etc.
+It is aimed to help developers to set up a development environment quickly.
+It is not intended for production environments.

 Permissions